6.6 Toxicokinetic Modeling

 library(stringr) # stringr will be used to aid in various data manipulation steps through this module

-library(httk) # httk package will be used to carry out all toxicokinetic modeling steps
+library(httk) # httk package will be used to carry out all toxicokinetic modeling steps## Warning: package 'httk' was built under R version 4.4.1

 For more information on the ggplot2 package, see its associated CRAN webpage and RDocumentation webpage.